zuplo/docs/docs/articles/local-development.md

 6. The Zuplo CLI is running in `watch` mode.
 Any changes you make will be automatically compiled behind the scenes.
-7. While you can edit your routes.oas.json files by hand, we also have a Route Designer that you can run.
-Just run `npx zup editor` to start the Route Designer locally.
-You can open the Route Designer in your browser at http://localhost:5500.
+7. While you can edit your routes.oas.json files by hand, we also have a Route Designer that is started when you run `npm run dev`.
+You can open the Route Designer in your browser at http://localhost:9100.
 If you are using VS Code, you can open it in the Simple Browser to see it side-by-side.
 8. Once you are done running your Zuplo Gateway locally, you can press `Ctrl+C` to stop the Zuplo CLI.